The Man from U.N.C.L.E. (film): Possible sequel

 In April 2017, it was reported that Wigram was working on the script for a sequel at the suggestion of Hammer.
 Cavill stated that he would be excited to return for the sequel.

-iOS / Android game version
+However, as of 2025, no sequel has been officially announced or entered production.
+In an interview with MovieWeb, Cavill stated that while he enjoyed working on the film, a sequel is unlikely.
+This is due to the original's modest box office performance and lack of studio movement.

+Video game

 A 3D action game based on the film titled Mission: Berlin was released on iOS and Android.
 It featured sneaking, shooting, and getting in and out of drivable vehicles in the style of open world games.
 The player can choose to play as Solo or Kuryakin.
 There was also a multiplayer death match.
 As of December 2018, the game has been removed from both marketplaces.